viamrobotics/docs/docs/program/apis/connectivity.md

 ---
 title: "Client Sessions and Robot Network Connectivity"
-linkTitle: "Network Disconnection"
+linkTitle: "Network Connectivity Issues"
 weight: 20
 type: "docs"
-description: "How a Viam robot handles losing its connection to the internet."
+description: "Whan a robot loses its connection to the internet, all client sessions will timeout and end by default."
 tags: ["client", "sdk", "viam-server", "networking", "apis", "robot api", "session"]
 ---